Last updated 18 March 2022

 A buyer who is obtaining finance to complete the purchase needs to be aware that most lenders will impose insurance requirements as part of making the loan available.
 In these circumstances, the buyer should ensure that any insurance that is arranged will satisfy the insurance requirements of the lender.

 Clause 3 of the REIQ contract provides that the contract is conditional on the buyer obtaining approval of a loan for the finance amount from the financier by the finance date on terms satisfactory to the buyer.
-Clause 3 is only activated if each of these three items is completed in the reference schedule.
+Clause 3 is only activated if each of these three items (finance amount, financier and finance date) is completed in the Reference Schedule.
 Full and proper completion of these items will avoid potential disputes later.

-The expression ‘on terms satisfactory’ permits a buyer acting honestly to subjectively decide whether any finance offered suits the buyer’s particular needs.
+The expression ‘on terms satisfactory to the buyer’ permits a buyer acting honestly to subjectively decide whether any finance offered suits the buyer’s particular needs.
 A buyer who does not act honestly may be sued for breach of contract.

 It is important to notice that clause 3.1 specifies that a buyer must take all reasonable steps to obtain approval.
 A buyer is not able to escape contractual obligation simply by not applying for finance.
 In fact, a failure to apply for finance approval would constitute a breach of contract that would entitle the seller to keep the deposit and may allow the seller to recover damages if loss can be demonstrated (beyond the extent of the forfeited deposit).

 The clause stipulates that, when there is a failure to obtain the type of finance specified and that failure is not due to a fault of the buyer, the buyer has the right to terminate the contract and to receive all deposit monies back.